SAVNET-ProblemStatement-Architecture/Inter-domain-SAVNET-Architecture/draft-wu-savnet-inter-domain-architecture-05.md

 This document makes the following assumptions:

-* All ASes where the inter-domain SAVNET is deployed are assumed to provide the necessary connectivity between SAV-specific message processor and any intermediate network elements.
+* All ASes where the inter-domain SAVNET is deployed are assumed to provide the necessary connectivity between SAV Agent and any intermediate network elements.
 However, the architecture does not impose any specific limitations on the form or nature of this connectivity.

 * Congestion and resource exhaustion can occur at various points in the inter-domain networks.
 Hence, in general, network conditions should be assumed to be hostile.
 The inter-domain SAVNET architecture must be capable of functioning reliably under all circumstances, including scenarios where the paths for delivering SAV-related information are severely impaired.
 It is crucial to design the inter-domain SAVNET system with a high level of resilience, particularly under extremely hostile network conditions.
-The architecture should ensure uninterrupted communication between inter-domain SAV-specific message processors, even when data-plane traffic saturates the link.
+The architecture should ensure uninterrupted communication between inter-domain SAV Agents, even when data-plane traffic saturates the link.

 * The inter-domain SAVNET architecture does not impose rigid requirements for the SAV information sources that can be used to generate SAV rules.
 Similarly, it does not dictate strict rules on how to utilize the SAV-related information from diverse sources or perform SAV in the dataplane.
 Network operators have the flexibility to choose their approaches to generate SAV rules and perform SAV based on their specific requirements and preferences.
 Operators can either follow the recommendations outlined in the inter-domain SAVNET architecture or manually specify the rules for governing the use of SAV-related information, the generation of SAV rules, and the execution of SAV in the dataplane.

 * The inter-domain SAVNET architecture does not impose restrictions on the selection of the local AS with which AS to communicate SAV-specific Information.
 The ASes have the flexibility to establish connections for SAV-specific communication based on the manual configurations set by operators or other automatic mechanisms.

 * The inter-domain SAVNET architecture provides the flexibility to accommodate Quality-of-Service (QoS) policy agreements between SAVNET-enabled ASes or local QoS prioritization measures, but it does not make assumptions about their presence.
-These agreements or prioritization efforts are aimed at ensuring the reliable delivery of SAV-specific Information between SAV-specific message processors.
+These agreements or prioritization efforts are aimed at ensuring the reliable delivery of SAV-specific Information between SAV Agents.
 It is important to note that QoS is considered as an operational consideration rather than a functional component of the inter-domain SAVNET architecture.

 * The information and management channels are loosely coupled and are used for collecting SAV-related information from different sources, and how the inter-domain SAVNET synchronize the management and operation configurations is out of scope of this document.